AxelTob/Mega-Email-Registration/README.md

 Using concurrent.futures for dealing with the I/O heavy scraping and submitting results to a seperate Writing Thread queue, they'll write to same output file.

 ++ The app ++
-Checks whether an email is registered to the website (mega) or not, mostly just experimenting with multithreading and scraping is a quite I/O heavy task.
+Checks whether an email is registered to the website (mega) or not, interacting with their API,  mostly just experimenting with multithreading and scraping is a quite I/O heavy task.
 Could have various use-cases.

 Also I do not endorse web scraping with any commericial interest in mind, without consulting, nor do I suggest that building a database of publicy available data is legally/morally justifiable.